Osaka Castle: Warrior Monks, a Peasant, and a Shogun

 Offered in: English

 Warrior monks fortified it.
 A peasant rebuilt it.
 A shogun buried it.
-Walk with a historian who lives beside Osaka Castle and uncover what they all fought to control.
+Most visitors photograph the third version without knowing the other two exist.
+Walk with a resident historian to see all three.

 What's Included